-SurviveJS - Webpack and React
+Learn Webpack and React

-From apprentice to master
+SurviveJS will take you from apprentice to master

 Facebook's React powers an increasing amount of sites.
 There is a good reason for this.
 It simplifies frontend development greatly.

 What are the prerequisites?